mcjojos/employee-report/README.md

 Report generation for employees in a specific format

 ## Synopsis
-There are three commma separated files in data directory:
+There are three commma separated files in test/resources/data directory:
 ```
 departments.csv - list of departments
 employees.csv - first column contains position of department in alphabetically sorted department list, followed by employee name and salary